-At the end of 2018 Paolo Angeli realized his last record 22.22 Free Radiohead and I found myself facing a problem: how to adequately review this disc having only a brief knowledge of this group?
+At the end of 2018 Paolo Angeli realized his last solo record “22.22 Free Radiohead” and I found myself facing a problem: how to adequately review this disc having only a brief knowledge of this group?
 I admit.
 When Radiohead raged in the late 90s and early 2000s, my ear, my attention was attracted to other sounds.
-In 1997, while “Ok Computer” reigned, I was fascinated by the debut of “F♯ A♯ ∞” by the Canadians Godspeed You Black Emperor! and in 2000, the year of the magnificent “Kid A”, their “Lift Your Skinny Fists Like Antennas” loomed over my CD player together with Catartica by Marlene Kuntz, at the releases of the Ninja Tune, of the Tzadik …. etcetera.
+In 1997, while “Ok Computer” reigned, I was fascinated by the debut of “F♯ A♯ ∞” by the Canadians Godspeed You Black Emperor! and in 2000, the year of the magnificent “Kid A”, their “Lift Your Skinny Fists Like Antennas” loomed over my CD player together with Catartica by Marlene Kuntz, the releases of the Ninja Tune, the Tzadik things…. etcetera.

 The Radioheads were a pleasant surprise.
 A bit like those books that you want to read for quite a while and then when that moment finally arrives, everything is even more beautiful than you imagined.
 I listened to the seven CDs of the Album Box Set.
 Seven spectacular records: Pablo Honey, the Bend, Ok Computer, Kid A, Amnesiac, I Might Be Wrong – Live Recordings and Hail To The Thief and I have thought something about them.